21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

 `````{tab-set}
 ````{tab-item} Python

-If if you rely on `conda/analysis3` environments, it's important to keep track of the dependencies you are using in your project.
+If if you rely on `conda/analysis3` environments, it's still important to keep track of the dependencies you are using in your project.
 The template provides a `requirements.txt` file where you can list all the packages you are using in your project.
 This way, you can easily recreate the environment in another machine or share it with someone else.

 When you are ready to create this file, load your environment and run this in the terminal after activating your environment: